 The State of Oregon (State) participates in securities lending transactions in accordance with State investment policies.
 Treasury has, through a Securities Lending Agreement, authorized State Street Bank and Trust Company (State Street) to lend the State's securities pursuant to a form of loan agreement.
 Both the State and borrowers maintain the right to terminate all securities lending transactions on demand.
-There were no significant violations of the provisions of securities lending agreements during the year ended June 30, 2018.
+There were no significant violations of the provisions of securities lending agreements during the year ended June 30, 2019.

 During the year, State Street had the authority to loan short-term, fixed income, and equity securities and to receive as collateral U.S. dollar and foreign currency cash, U.S. government and agency securities, and foreign sovereign debt of Organization of Economic Cooperation and Development countries.
-Borrowers were required to deliver collateral for each loan equal to not less than 102 percent of the market value of the loaned U.S. securities, international fixed income securities, or 105 percent in the case of international equity.
-The custodian did not have the ability to pledge or sell collateral securities absent a borrower default, and the State did not impose any restrictions during the fiscal year on the amount of the loans the custodian made on its behalf.
+Borrowers were required to deliver collateral for each loan equal to not less than 102 percent of the market value of the loaned security.
+The State did not impose any restrictions during the fiscal year on the amount of the loans the custodian made on its behalf.
 The State is fully indemnified against losses due to borrower default by its custodian.
 There were no losses during the year from the failure of borrowers to return loaned securities and no recoveries of amounts from prior losses.

 State Street, as lending agent, has created a fund to reinvest cash collateral received on behalf of the OSTF and Oregon state agencies other than PERS.
-As permitted under the fund's

-Declaration of Trust (Declaration), participant purchases and redemptions are transacted at \$1 per unit ("constant value") based on the amortized cost of the fund's investments.
+As permitted under the fund's Declaration of Trust, participant purchases and redemptions are transacted at \$1 per unit ("constant value") based on the amortized cost of the fund's investments.
 Accordingly, the securities lending collateral held and the obligation to the lending agent are both stated at constant value on the statement of net position.

 The maturities of investments made with cash collateral did not generally match the maturities of the securities loaned.
-Since the securities loaned are callable on demand by either the lender or borrower, the life of the loans at June 30, 2018, is effectively one day.
-On June 30, 2018, the State had no credit risk exposure to borrowers because the amounts the State owes to borrowers exceed the amounts borrowers owe the State.
+Since the securities loaned are callable on demand by either the lender or borrower, the life of the loans at June 30, 2019, is effectively one day.
+On June 30, 2019 the State had no credit risk exposure to borrowers because the amounts the State owes to borrowers exceed the amounts borrowers owe the State.